 The battle was not over.
 Opponents of the law sued, claiming that he had effectively decriminalized suicide.
 A Riverside County judge dismissed the law in 2018, saying the legislature violated the state’s constitution by enacting the law during a special health session, but the state appeals court reinstated the law.

-Maynard worked with Compassion & Choices, a nonprofit organization dedicated to empowering people to “make their choices about ending their lives.”
+Maynard has worked with Compassion & Choices, a non-profit organization dedicated to empowering people to “make their end-of-life choices.”
 The group created the Brittany Maynard Foundation to help legalize euthanasia laws in other states.
 Her mother remains an activist in the movement.

-“Your most important legacy was more about life than death,” Mother Maynard wrote on Facebook.
-“I try to honor your memory, living my wild and precious life as I can.”
+“Your most important legacy was more about life than death,” Maynard's mother wrote on Facebook.
+“I try to honor your memory by living my wild and precious life as best I can.
 You showed us the way.
-What will we do with our only life?
-Trying to live with the courage and honesty that you, my hummingbird, have shown. ”
+What are we going to do with our only life?
+Try to live with the courage and honesty that you have shown, my hummingbird. "

 stdClass Object ([term_id] => 12 [name] => In the US [taxonomy] => category [slug] => novosti-ssha)In the U.S.